scala-js/scala-js-macrotask-executor/README.md

 libraryDependencies += "org.scala-js" %% "scala-js-macrotask-executor" % "<version>"
 ```

 Published for Scala 2.12.14, 2.13.6, 3.0.1.
-Functionality is fully supported on all platforms supported by ScalaJS (including web workers).
+Functionality is fully supported on all platforms supported by Scala.js (including web workers).
 In the event that a given platform does *not* have the necessary functionality to implement `setImmediate`-style yielding (usually `postMessage` is what is required), the implementation will transparently fall back to using `setTimeout`, which will drastically inhibit performance but remain otherwise functional.

 ```scala
 import org.scalajs.macrotaskexecutor.MacrotaskExecutor.Implicits._